Actor Ashton Kutcher has retired from Virgin Galactic space flight | ExBulletin

 Actor Ashton Kutcher has retired from Virgin Galactic space flight

-LOS ANGELES, July 16 (Reuters) – Ten years ago, actor Ashton Kutcher planned to be among the first to board Virgin Galactic’s private spacecraft, but changed his mind after suffering children with Mila Kunis.
+LOS ANGELES (Reuters) Ten years ago, actor Ashton Kutcher planned to be among the first to board Virgin Galactic’s private spacecraft, but changed his mind after having children with Mila Kunis .

 The former “Two and a Half Men” star said he was supposed to be on the next Virgin Galactic flight but stepped down years ago,

-“When I got married and had kids, my wife basically encouraged me to say that it wasn’t a smart family decision to go to space when we have young children. so ended up reselling my ticket to Virgin Galactic, ”Kutcher said.
-43, financial news streaming site Cheddar News said in an interview on Thursday.
+“When I got married and had kids, my wife basically encouraged me to say that it wasn’t a smart family decision to go to space when we have young children.
+So I ended up reselling my ticket to Virgin Galactic, ”Kutcher, 43, told financial news streaming site Cheddar News in an interview Thursday.

 “I was supposed to be on the next flight, but I won’t be on the next flight,” he added.

-British entrepreneur Richard Branson and five other Virgin Galactic employees made the first full crew test flight into space on Sunday.
-Read more
+British entrepreneur Richard Branson and five other Virgin Galactic employees carried out the first full crew test flight in space last week.

 In 2012, Kutcher became the 500th person to buy a $ 200,000 ticket for Branson’s space tourism business, according to Branson’s blog at the time.